nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/installing-and-setting-up-related-software.md

 {{/callout}}

-You can do it manually as follow, but the recommended way is to use ou<span style="color: rgb(34,34,34);">r "in-docker-build":&nbsp;</span>[https://github.com/nuxeo/nuxeo-tools-docker/tree/master/ffmpeg](https://github.com/nuxeo/nuxeo-tools-docker/tree/master/ffmpeg).
+You can do it manually as follow, but the recommended way is to use ou<span style="color: rgb(34,34,34);">r "in-docker-build": </span>[https://github.com/nuxeo/nuxeo-tools-docker/tree/master/ffmpeg](https://github.com/nuxeo/nuxeo-tools-docker/tree/master/ffmpeg).

-For a &nbsp;manual build:
+For a manual build:

 1. Install the [multiverse package repositories](https://help.ubuntu.com/community/Repositories/CommandLine) (required for the script to work).
 2. Issue the following commands:

-    &nbsp;

     ```
     cd /tmp